An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: A Conformal Inference Method

 where $\{u_t\}$ is a centered stationary stochastic process.
-Observed outcomes are related to potential outcomes as $Y_{1t}=Y_{1t}^{N}+D_{t}\left(Y_{1t}^{I}-Y_{1t}^{N}\right)$, where $D_{t}=1\left(t>T_0 \right)$ is the treatment indicator. \end{assumption} Assumption \ref{ass:dgp} introduces the potential outcomes, but also postulates an identifying assumption in the form of the existence of mean-unbiased proxies $P_t^N$ such that $E \left( P_t^N\right) = E \left( Y_{1t}^N \right)$.
+Observed outcomes are related to potential outcomes as $Y_{1t}=Y_{1t}^{N}+D_{t}\left(Y_{1t}^{I}-Y_{1t}^{N}\right)$, where $D_{t}=1\left(t>T_0 \right)$. \end{assumption} Assumption \ref{ass:dgp} introduces the potential outcomes, but also postulates an identifying assumption in the form of the existence of mean-unbiased proxies $P^N_t$ such that $E \left( P_t^N\right) = E \left( Y_{1t}^N \right)$.
 Assumption \ref{ass:dgp} allows $\{P_t^N\}$ to be fixed or random and does not impose any restrictions on the dependence between $\{P_t^N\}$ and $\{u_t\}$.
 In Sections \ref{subsec:sc_panel}--\ref{subsec:ts_fused}, we will discuss specific panel data and time series models that postulate (and identify) what $P_t^N$ is under a variety of conditions.
-Additional assumptions on the stochastic shock process $\{u_t\}$ will be introduced later, in essence requiring $\{u_t\}$ to be either i.i.d.\ or more generally a stationary and weakly dependent process, which is a widely accepted weak condition, holding for many commonly encountered stochastic processes.
+Additional assumptions on the stochastic shock process $\{u_t\}$ will be introduced later, in essence requiring $\{u_t\}$ to be either iid or, more generally, a stationary and weakly dependent process.

-Assumption \ref{ass:dgp} also postulates that the stochastic shock sequence will be invariant under the intervention.
-This is the key identifying assumption.
-In principle, we can relax this assumption by specifying, for example, the scale and quantile shifts in the stochastic shocks that result from the policy, and then working with the resulting model; we leave this extension to future work.
+Assumption \ref{ass:dgp} also postulates that the stochastic shock sequence is invariant under the intervention.
+This is the fundamental identifying assumption.
+It requires that the timing of the policy intervention is independent of factors that change the distribution of $\{u_t\}$.\footnote{In principle, we can relax this assumption by specifying, for example, the scale and quantile shifts in the stochastic shocks that result from the policy, and then working with the resulting model; we leave this extension to future work.} If the policy changes the distribution of $\{u_t\}$, one can either interpret our method as a structural breaks test or view the policy effect as random in which case our method yields valid prediction sets; see the Appendix for details.

 Often, there is additional information in the form of untreated units, which can serve as controls.
 Specifically, suppose that there are $J \geq 1$ control units, indexed by $j=2,\dots,J+1$.
 We assume that we observe all units for all $T$ periods, although this assumption can be relaxed.
 Let $Y_{jt}$ denote the observed outcome for these untreated units.
-This observed outcome is equal to the outcome in the absence of the policy intervention, $Y_{jt}^N$, so that
+This observed outcome is equal to the outcome in the absence of the policy intervention, i.e., $Y_{jt} = Y_{jt}^N$ for $2\le j\le J+1$ and $1\le t\le T$.
+For each unit, we may also observe a vector of covariates $X_{jt}$.
+This motivates a variety of strategies for modeling and identifying $P_t^N$ as discussed below.